 With the imminent arrival of baby number two, we have been looking into the essential items that we need to purchase or replace.
-We do have a second-hand travel cot from Jake’s baby days but it has always been a tricky one to set up so I was eager to see what else was now available on the market.
+We do have a second-hand travel cot from Jake’s baby days but it has always been a tricky one to set up so I was eager to see what else was now available on the market as I know children’s products adapt and change so rapidly.

 Kiddies Kingdom is your one-stop online shop for all things baby and child.
 I had a look through their wide range of Travel Cots for sale and was immediately drawn to the Joie Commuter Travel Cot with Changing Cloud.
 The main reasons being that I love the colour– yes this is important to me– I love the changing mat feature, how easy would this make life when you are away?
 And the fact that you can reduce the issue of draughts on your sleeping baby.